Cook, Learn, and Share to Fight Hunger.

 Brief History

-Beans have been a staple food for millennia, with evidence of their cultivation dating back thousands of years.
+They have been a staple food for millennia, with evidence of their cultivation dating back thousands of years.
 They played a vital role in ancient civilizations, providing sustenance and nourishment to people around the world.

-In the Americas, beans were a cornerstone of indigenous diets, with varieties like kidney beans, black beans, and pinto beans cultivated and consumed for centuries.
+In the Americas, they were a cornerstone of indigenous diets, with varieties like kidney beans, black beans, and pinto beans cultivated and consumed for centuries.
 In Europe, fava beans and chickpeas were staples of Mediterranean cuisine, appearing in everything from hearty stews to refreshing salads.

 Nutritional Information